AdobeDocs/experience-platform.en/help/rtcdp/partner-data/prospecting.md

 ![Preconfigured fields for the XDM Individual Prospect Profile class.](/help/rtcdp/assets/partner-data/preconfigured-fields-individual-prospect-class.png)

 Next, you must select the partnerID identity that you created earlier as the primary identity for the schema.
-(Why?).
+Profile records must carry a primary identifier.
+This step is required to make sure that prospect data can be loaded into the profile store and made available for segmentation and activation.

+>[!AVAILABILITY]
+>
+>Prospect profiles are automatically restricted to only use ID namespaces of the Partner ID type.
+This is by design and ensures clean separation between your first-party and prospect profiles.

 ![Select previously configured Partner ID as primary identity in the schema.](/help/rtcdp/assets/partner-data/select-partner-id-as-primary-identity.gif)